pragna-2021/Invoice-insight/README.md

 ---

-# Invoice Processing Flow
+# Invoice Processing Workflow

-1. User uploads invoice image/PDF
+1. User uploads invoice image or PDF
-2. PDF converted into images using PyMuPDF
+2. PDF files are converted into images using PyMuPDF
-3. OpenCV preprocesses images
+3. OpenCV preprocesses the image
-4. Tesseract extracts text
+4. Tesseract extracts text from the document
-5. Language detection checks for Cyrillic text
+5. Language detection checks for Cyrillic characters
-6. Russian text translated into English
+6. Russian text is translated into English
-7. Structurer extracts:
+7. Structured data is extracted:
-   - Vendor
+   - Vendor Name
    - Invoice Number
    - Date
    - Total Amount
    - Line Items
-8. Structured data stored in database
+8. Data is stored in the database
-9. Analytics generated from stored invoices
+9. Analytics and metrics are generated

 ---

 # Analytics Features

 - OCR Accuracy Tracking
+- Success / Failure Rate Analysis
 - Invoice Processing Metrics
-- Success / Failure Rates
 - Language Distribution
-- Export CSV / JSON Reports
+- CSV / JSON Export
-- Chart.js Visualizations
+- Interactive Charts using Chart.js

 ---